takers1124/takers1124.github.io/index.md

 ### Fun facts / interests

-I am interested in all sorts of hobbies (writing, reading, mushroom hunting, aquarium keeping, vermicomposting) and activities (hiking, biking, gardening).
+I am interested in all sorts of hobbies (writing, reading, speaking Spanish, mushroom hunting, aquarium keeping, vermicomposting) and activities (hiking, biking, gardening).
-What I am focusing on at this stage in life is to finish projects that I have started and not overstretch my energy.
+What I am focusing on at this stage in life is to finish projects that I have started and not overstretch my energy - ¡poco a poco!

 ### Contact